fieldtrip/website/workshop/wired2024.md

 tags: [wired2024]
 ---

-# FieldTrip tutorial at WIRED 2024 in Paris

 Robert Oostenveld and [Marie-Constance Corsi](https://marieconstance-corsi.netlify.app) will present a hands-on tutorial at the [Workshop on Intracranial Recordings in humans, Epilepsy, DBS](https://wired-icm.org) (WIRED) at ICM in Paris from 13th to  15th of March 2024.
 The FieldTrip tutorial will happen in the afternoon of Wednesday 13 March.

 To attend the hands-on tutorials, participants will have to register [here](https://wired-icm.org/registration/) and bring their own laptops with MATLAB installed.